Is Resume Writing a Scam?

 However, like most industries, we do attract some scammers as well as certain underwhelming services that might fall into the scam category.

 Shopping for a Resume Service?
-Try our list of Best and Worst Resume Services on BBB.
+Check out the Best and Worst Resume Services on BBB.
 Looking for a service nearby?
-Try our list of Resume Writing Services (by City).
+Try this list of Resume Writing Services (by City).